akashdeshpande/100-days-of-code/log.md

 **Thoughts** I was wondering if I would be able to complete basic css today.
 I did.
 Learnt a few things I didn't knew before.

+### Day 7: September 28, Monday

+**Today's Progress**: Completed 25% of Applied Visaual Design from freecodecamp.org

+**Thoughts** Tody there were a lot of distractions.
+Need to improve my focus on coding.
+But some days are just not good.

 ##### (example to copy from later)
 ### Day x: Month 00, Day